-5. Matters that require attention The research period should not exceed five and a half years.
+5. Matters that require attention

+The research period should not exceed five and a half years.
 Total research funding is limited to 200-300 million yen per team.

 The achievement of the proposal at the time of the interim evaluation is assessed to determine whether the proposal is ultimately feasible.
 Proposals are invited over a three-year period.
+This year will be the last year of proposal.
 Researchers with large budgets currently underway are requested to be mindful of the timing of their applications, as well as the budget allocation, in order to avoid duplication of research content and excessive concentration of research funding.